hosua/CPP-Cards/README.md

 # Getting Started
-Please note that this guide assumes that you have ``gcc/g++`` installed **and** eadded to your system variable PATH on your computer.
+Please note that this guide assumes that you have ``gcc/g++`` installed **and** added to your system variable PATH on your computer.
 You will need it to compile this program.
 If you do not, please see a guide on how to do that for your operating system.
 This guide **will not** go over how to do that.

 ### Windows